-Arts Access Aotearoa will be calling for applications on Friday 1 July to four fellowships, including a fellowship for an artist or writer who has been in the justice system and has undertaken an approved Arts in Corrections programme.
+Arts Access Aotearoa will be calling for applications in July 2022 to four fellowships, including a fellowship for an artist or writer who has been in the justice system and has undertaken an approved Arts in Corrections programme.

 The Arts in Correction fellowship will support an artist or writer to create and/or present new work, and will include a mentor to support and work alongside the recipient.